If you're after all the Sony PlayStation 5 specs rumours, news and information about a potential PS5 release date, you've come to the right place.

 That's why we're rounding many of them up right here, including the possibility of seeing the PS5 this year.
 We also throw our own thoughts into the mix.

 Bar specifications and capabilities, the thing that most gamers want to know about the PS5 is when it will launch.

-There is nothing official on this, naturally, although current thinking is that it could be available from as early as next year, 2019, it is more likely to make an appearance within the following two.
+There is nothing official on this, naturally, but while some reports suggest that it could be announced as early as next year, 2019, it is more likely to make an appearance within the following two.

-Renowned industry analyst, Michael Pachter, games and electronics specialist for Wedbush Securities and host of YouTube series Pachter Factor, told The 1099 podcast that he believes the PlayStation 5 will be launched in 2020, but that it could come a year earlier.
+Renowned industry analyst, Michael Pachter, games and electronics specialist for Wedbush Securities and host of YouTube series Pachter Factor, told The 1099 podcast that he believes the PlayStation 5 could launch in 2020.

 "I think that's about exactly when you'll see one - 2019 or 2020 - and if I had to bet, I'd say 2020," he said.

 "Sony's making so much money on PS4 that they'll continue to make it as long as they can milk it.
 I think the natural extension of that is that the PS4 Pro becomes the natural default PS4.

 "The PS5 is probably going to be their real 4K device and it feels, to me, that they're not going to launch the PS5 until sales momentum slows."

 Sony itself has certainly dashed hopes of the new machine coming any earlier than that.
 Chairman of Sony Worldwide Studios, Shawn Layden, confirmed to the PlayStation Blogcast that the company will show no hardware at all during its E3 2018 press event on Monday 11 June.
 It will focus entirely on games instead.